This next generation instrument brought the client’s breakthrough technology from the clinical lab to the point of care for life-saving results.

 Product: TEG® 6s Hemostasis Analyzer System

-The TEG® 6s Analyzer was introduced to the market on July 31, 2014 and is now in full production by our contract manufacturing team.
+The TEG® 6s Analyzer was introduced to the market in 2014 and has been in full production by our contract manufacturing team since its launch.
 The instrument went on to win the Good Design Award in 2016 for its compact, minimalist design with all-in-one cartridges, resonance and sensing algorithm, large touchscreen, and user-friendly interface.

 Featuring an innovative, all-in-one cartridge, the TEG® 6s system delivers the same quality test results without the complicated test preparation process.
 The instrument allows clinicians to drive personalized, clinically and economically sound treatment while also allowing them to make decisions with confidence.

 “As a tool that helps make better treatment decisions that lead to reduced risks, complications and costs, the TEG® 6s system has been very well received by clinicians and laboratories in the US and around the world.”